Coming to Glasgow? – 5 Things you have to do in the City

 Glasgow has an embarrassment of riches in the museum department, many of which are free to enter.
 Out in front comes Kelvingrove Art Gallery and Museum.
 A magnificent Victorian sandstone building it is heaving with a plethora of artwork, exhibits and artefacts.
 A close second is the Riverside (Transport) Museum.
 As a wee boy, I was whisked off down to this place to stop my moaning.
 A colourful journey through the evolution of travel vehicles is now housed in the impressive Zaha Hadid building by the River Clyde.
 Be sure to drop into the accompanying Glenlee tall ship outside.

 Art lovers will love Glasgow.
 From the Gallery of Modern Art in the city centre to the Hunterian at Glasgow University to Macintosh mecca at the School of Art, the quality and quantity is sky high.
 Of them all, Sir William Burrell’s Collection in the south side comes out top of my list.
 Need more?
 Here’s the full run-down of my top attractions not to miss in Cultural Glasgow.
+For castle lovers, here’s some fab ancient remains within short distance of the city.

 It’s not known as the dear green place for nothing.
 Wherever you find yourself in the city, expansive green spaces are never too far away.
 They are particularly handy when the searing Scottish summer climate takes it toll.
 Kelvingrove Park in the west end, Glasgow Green just east of centre and Pollok Park in the south side make for a diverse outdoor selection.